 Take Home

-Calculating your WAR and using The 30% Rule should serve as a guideline for discussion and thought.
+However, calculating your WAR and using The 30% Rule can serve as a helpful rule of thumb for discussion and thought.
 You can either adjust your spending or adjust your WAR to improve your wealth and live the intentional life of your dreams.

 Interesting.
 I think most of us reading these articles could use a gage to define over frugality.
 I could!